MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The TLS ECHOConfig structure {{!ECHO}} supports adding arbitrary parameters via extensions.
 That extension mechanism SHOULD NOT be used for any parameter that might influence a client's connection properties.
-In particular, any SVCB parameter other than "echoconfig" which affects the TLS ClientHello are directed at the encrypted inner ClientHello when ECHO is in use.
+In particular, any SVCB parameter other than "echoconfig" which affects the TLS ClientHello is directed at the encrypted inner ClientHello when ECHO is in use.

 # Interaction with other standards